Dragjon/weak-chess-engine/README.md

 ## UCI Options
 * `Hash` - The transposition hash
 * `Threads` - Number of threads to run on.
-* `Move Overhead` - Number of ms to reduce from the time given due to communication overhead.
+* `MoveOverhead` - Number of ms to reduce from the time given due to communication overhead.

 ---